 Add a preset for your surface in the Surface Editor.

-- Click on the Grid2D node to select it, and press R. Enter the name "Mixer Mask" into the Rename Node requester that appears and press Enter.
-Renaming a node has no effect on its function but is useful for keeping track of what nodes are doing and the role they play in a network.
+- Click on the Grid2D node to select it and press R. Enter the name “Mixer Mask” into the Rename Node requester that appears and press Enter.
+Renaming a node has no affect on its function but is useful for keeping track of what nodes are doing and the role they play in a network.
 The Node Comment Entry Area at the bottom of the Node Editor panel can also be used in this way.
 Whether either or both are used is a simple matter of user preference.
 With the node still selected click in the text entry area and enter some descriptive text such as: “Grid2D - Main Mask Mixer node defining the basic floor pattern” and press Enter when finished.

 Collapse the newly named Mixer Mask node either by selecting it and pressing Shift-C or by clicking on the collapse toggle button in the node's title bar.